In the end, we will remember not the words of our enemies, but the silence of our friends. ~ Martin Luther King, Jr.

-While I don’t fully appreciate the slang meaning of word, I do appreciate how important words are to us as we listen or read what is said written, we take heart in the meaning.
-Words are continuously changing, challenging thrusting us through life.
-They heal, inform, motivate wound or inspire us to move in new prosperous places or sometimes disastrous directions.
+While I don’t fully appreciate the slang meaning of word, I do appreciate how important words are to us as we listen or read what is said and written, we take heart in the meaning.
+Words are continuously changing, challenging and thrusting us through life.
+They heal, inform, motivate and wound or inspire us to move in new and prosperous places or sometimes disastrous directions.
 How you say something as much as what you say can have a profound effect on people around you.
 Constructive criticism can benefit someone or nearly destroy the relationship as the misspoken word is not easily retracted.

-How you speak of yourself can change the way others think of you, building yourself up boisterously can be annoying while putting yourself down makes people uncomfortable lowers your own self-esteem.
+How you speak of yourself can change the way others think of you, building yourself up boisterously can be annoying while putting yourself down makes people uncomfortable and lowers your own self-esteem.

 Words are powerful there’s no doubt.
-You can manifest life changing events with reflective thoughtful statements.
-And one of the nicest things about words is the laughter they can bring you have to admit that sometimes a silly phrase can turn a conversation into an uplifting moment just when you needed it the most.
+You can manifest life changing events with reflective and thoughtful statements.
+And one of the nicest things about words is the laughter they can bring and you have to admit that sometimes a silly phrase can turn a conversation into an uplifting moment just when you needed it the most.
 Word.